intel/intel-server-prot-spdm/README.md

 ## Description

-**intel-server-prot-spdm** is a python package for Intel Server Platform Root of Trust (PRoT) spdm development .
-It is used for image build, capsule generation and device attestation for both Intel PFR based PRoT and non-Intel PFR based PRoT designs.
+**intelprot** is a python package for Intel Server Platform Root of Trust (PRoT) spdm development.
+It is used for PRoT design of SPDM based device attestation.
+This package is useful for both Intel PFR based PRoT and non-Intel PFR based PRoT system.

-The tool package includes scripts to build Intel® PFR compliant firmware, update capsule, Attestation Firmware Manifest generation for attestation using SPDM emulation.
+The tool package includes scripts to build Intel PRoT (PFR) compliant firmware, update capsule, and attestation firmware manifest (AFM) generation for attestation using DMTF SPDM_Emu open source project.

-This Python package is released to assist Intel® PFR project in Whitley, Idaville and Eaglestream server, and Bitch Stream plaforms.
-For Birch stream platform, it is useful for both Intel PFR based PRoT and non-Intel PFR PRoT design.
+This Python package is released to assist multiple generations of Intel server platforms PRoT design for device attestation.

-This tool package also includes scripts that are needed for SPDM based device attestation using SMBus tool on Intel® Eaglestream platform with open source project [spdm-emu](https://github.com/DMTF/spdm-emu).
+This package has been used for SPDM based device attestation using SMBus tool (Aardvark) on Intel Eaglestream reference platform with open source project [spdm-emu](https://github.com/DMTF/spdm-emu).

 Intel® Platform Firmware Resilience (Intel® PFR) is a hardware-based cybersecurity solution for platform firmware resilience.
+It is Intel PRoT solution.
 About Intel®
 PFR: <https://www.intel.com/pfr>.
 Intel® PFR Whitley Max10 FPGA source code is [released in GitHub](https://github.com/intel/platform-firmware-resiliency%3E).